-In the San Fernando Corridors Specific Plan (SP 5), small community care facilities are permitted in the Maclay, Downtown, Mixed-Use Corridor, and General Neighborhood Districts as long as the site is not within 200 feet of a railroad right-of way.
-Large community care facilities require a Conditional Use Permit (CUP) in these same Districts and have the same distance requirements from railroad rights-of-way.
+In the San Fernando Corridors Specific Plan (SP 5), small community care facilities are also permitted in the Maclay, Downtown, Mixed-Use Corridor, and General Neighborhood Districts as long as the site is not within 200 feet of a railroad right-of way.
+Large community care facilities require a Conditional Use Permit (CUP) in these same districts and have the same distance requirements from railroad rights-of-way.
+This is viewed by the State as a potential constraint on housing for persons with disabilities.
+To address this potential constraint, Program 9 also includes revision to the San Fernando Corridors Specific Plan to define objective findings for approval of a Conditional Use Permit for large community care facilities and provide certainty for outcome.